 My routine is simple.
 It doesn't take a lot of time.
 That makes it sustainable when I'm feeling lazy.
 Every morning I wash my face with a salt bar.
 I dry off and immediately, before I lose too much moisture to the air, apply floral blend skin balm.
 If my eyes are puffy or my sinuses are congested, I add a layer of anti-inflammatory + antioxidant blend or winter blend skin balm.
 Next, between spring and fall equinox, I put on my favourite sun screen.
 That's it until bedtime!
 So simple and those skin balms feel fantastic.

 Bedtime arrives.
 I take off any eye makeup with a bit of Vitamin E oil.
 I do or don't wash my face (with a salt bar, if I choose to wash).
-I put on many plants skin balm.
+I put on Regenerating Night Cream.
 I go to bed and let the skin balm do its regenerative magic while I sleep.
 That's it.

 Yes, health comes first.
 Then beauty results.
 Nothing to hide.
 Just your best and most beautiful self.
 Wishing you a loving relationship with your reflection!
 Because style and beauty give us meaning.